 Hi!
 I am FOX 2 News Weekend Meteorologist, Chris Higgins.
 Born and raised here in the St. Louis area, I have a lifetime of experience with our wild weather.
 I’ll never forget the bitter cold winters of the late ’70s, the “Blizzard of ’82”, the “Drought of ’88” or the “Great Flood of ’93”.

 My education is home grown, too.
-I graduated from De Smet Jesuit High School n 1988.
-Then, in 1992, I received my Bachelor of Science Degree in Meteorology from St. Louis University.
+I graduated from De Smet Jesuit High School in 1988.
+Then, in 1992, received my Bachelor of Science Degree in Meteorology from St. Louis University.

 Community involvement is important to me.
-So, every year I make dozens of public appearances at local schools talking about weather and the importance of staying in school!
+So, every year I make dozens of public appearances at local schools talking about weather, the importance of staying in school and serving your community!

 My most cherished blessing in life is my loving family who continue to support my “crazy weatherman” obligations and schedule.

 When I’m not working I enjoy being outdoors and trying to stay fit.
 I love to run, workout, work in the yard or just relax on the deck.